Football clubs

 1921 - 1939

-Hollington Old Church FC was formed in 1921 and spent their first eight seasons playing home fixtures on a pitch known as Blacklands Terrace located off Old Church Road.
-The team joined the Hastings League and won promotion to Division One after their first season, where they would remain until the outbreak of World War Two.
+Hollington Old Church FC were formed in 1921 and played their first eight seasons on a pitch known as Blacklands Terrace, located off Old Church Road.
+They joined the Hastings League and won promotion to Division One in their debut season, remaining at that level until the outbreak of the Second World War.

 Hollington Scouts